Wilson Collegiate Tennis Camp at the University of Southern California

 • Ages: 7–18 years old

-Camp Director Brett Masi is the Head Men’s Tennis Coach at the University of Southern California and is in his fifth season as head coach at USC, with an 80-22 record over the past four seasons, including leading the Trojans to their fourth-consecutive Pac-12 championship in 2023 and a No. 10 national ranking with a 21-8 overall record that season.
-He has carried his teams to 11 NCAA appearances in 14 seasons as a head coach, guided the Texas Tech and San Diego men’s tennis teams to eight NCAA Tournament appearances, was named conference Coach of the Year during both stints, and was a four-year letterwinner at Cal Poly San Luis Obispo with a 60-29 singles record, a career-high ITA singles ranking of No. 38 in 2000, and All-Big West first team honors as a senior.
-Camp Director Alison Swain is the Head Women’s Tennis Coach at the University of Southern California, is in her seventh season in that role, holds a 91-57 overall record with a 33-23 record in Pac-12 matches through six seasons, and led the Trojans to a 20-10 overall record and 9-5 conference record in 2023, finishing as the No. 24 ranked team in the country with two ranked singles players and three ranked doubles pairings.
-She previously posted a .889 winning percentage (224-28) over 10 seasons at Williams, including 48-2 in NCAA tournament play, and led the Ephs to eight NCAA team championships.
+Camp Director Brett Masi is the head men’s tennis coach at USC and is in his fifth season in that role, with an 80–22 record over his first four seasons at Troy.
+In 2023 he led the Trojans to their fourth-consecutive Pac-12 championship, finishing as the No. 10 ranked team in the country with a 21–8 overall record, and he has guided Texas Tech and San Diego men’s tennis teams to eight NCAA Tournament appearances, earning conference Coach of the Year honors at both schools.
+In 14 seasons as a head coach, he has led teams to 11 NCAA appearances, including USC’s NCAA Round of 16 run in 2021, and as a player he was a four-year letterwinner at Cal Poly San Luis Obispo with a 60–29 singles record, reaching No. 38 in the ITA singles rankings in 2000 and earning All-Big West first team honors as a senior.
+Camp Director Alison Swain is the head women’s tennis coach at USC and previously led Williams College to eight NCAA Division III team championships; through six seasons at USC she holds a 91–57 overall record and a 33–23 record in Pac-12 matches.
+In 2023 her team went 20–10 overall, 9–5 in conference play, and finished as the No. 24 ranked team in the country, with two ranked singles players and three ranked doubles pairings.

 The Wilson Collegiate Tennis Camps state that learning is organized, fun is emphasized, and safety is prioritized.
-Winter camps with three Saturday winter sessions in 2025 and elite training camps for more experienced players are also offered.
-Day campers are expected to bring a tennis racket, tennis shoes, sunscreen, a hat or visor, a water bottle, and signed medical and liability forms if not completed online, and each camper must have a completed and signed medical form at check-in on the first day of camp, with no physical exam required.
+In this program, day campers are asked to bring a tennis racket, tennis shoes, sunscreen, a hat or visor, a water bottle, and signed medical and liability forms if those forms were not completed online during registration.
+Each camper must have a completed and signed medical form at check-in on the first day of camp, and a physical exam is not required.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.